HOWZ1T/py_proxy/README.md

 # py_proxy
-Python proxy helper.
+Python proxy manager. <br>
-Please use deligently and respectfully!
+Please use diligently and respectfully. <br>
-Always respect a websites ROBOTS.txt!
+Always respect a website's ROBOTS.txt

 ## compatibility
 This library is compatible with python 3